Tips & Trends

 Before you begin your podcasting journey, make sure you learn all the ins and outs of what it takes to create a successful show.
 It’s also key that (at least on a basic level) you understand how to use your recording and editing software.

-When you intimately understand your podcasting tools and resources, it not only allows you to budget enough time, and be efficient but also avoid you (and the team!) from getting overwhelmed by the task at hand.
+When you intimately understand your podcasting tools and resources, it not only allows you to maximize your audio quality and be efficient but also avoid you (and your team!) from getting overwhelmed by the task at hand.

 The more you know, the higher the chances of success!